Pleurisy is inflammation of the tissue between the lungs and ribcage (pleura).

 When to see a GP

-See a GP if you have chest pain or other symptoms of pleurisy.
+See a GP if you have sharp stabbing chest pains when you breathe or other symptoms of pleurisy.

 Pleurisy can usually be diagnosed based on your symptoms.